K-D-Gallagher/eye-patterning/README.md

 ## Detect cells - watershed transform & bwlabel

-After transforming our images into a space where 0s represent background pixels or cell interior and 1s represent cell edges, we next need to detect the location of cells.
+After transforming our images into a space where 0s represent background pixels or cell interior and 1s represent cell edges, we next need to use this information to detect the location of cells.
 To do this, we are going to use a watershed transform ( https://en.wikipedia.org/wiki/Watershed_(image_processing) , https://www.mathworks.com/help/images/ref/watershed.html ) to define objects within the pixel classified images and clean up noise from the pixel classification, followed by a function called bwlabel that will assign identities to binary objects defined using a chosen 2D connectivity.
+This is a very standard workflow for segmentation and object detection in matlab.

 ![watershed_example](github_media/watershed_transform.png) https://commons.wikimedia.org/wiki/File:Watershed_transform_-_rain_interpretation.svg